Deafblindness and the loss of autonomy

 Since this is our area of expertise, EDbN cannot abstain itself from making a pertinent reflection that under no circumstances questions the decision of two adults of sound mind whose end fits into the terms established by the legislation of their country.

 This reflection hopes to show the fact that the conclusions that could be deduced from this issue can be inappropriately extended to the remainder of Deafblind cases.
 We believe that to highlight the irreversible vision loss in people with hearing limitations as a trigger is irresponsible if all other factors involved are not presented also.
 Some publications indicate the presence of other physical ailments that have not been included in most other pieces of news, which contribute a wider context to such an important decision.
-For this reason, can you buy topamax over the counter in the uk we will not accept any generalisations extended to the rest of the Deafblind community.
+For this reason, we will not accept any generalisations extended to the rest of the Deafblind community.
 It is also unacceptable to present the Verbessen brothers’ decision as a standard practice to be expected for people who might find themselves in a similar situation.

 In EU, many organisations make enormous efforts to provide resources for a community that is far from receiving adequate services.
 This group, largely condemned to being dependent on others, cannot be ignored and, in the best of cases, shut away in general centres.
 Spain, as an exemple, has only one centre specialized in Deafblindness at its’ disposal; a centre which is capable of attending to less than 40 spaces, for an estimate of 18000 people who possibly need it.
 In EU, Deafblind population could reach more than 200.000 people.